You are here:

 Tip: Check out the section on Portrait Upload FAQs if you encounter any problems with your PSPA.

-The following video will walk you through how to import a PSPA file to upload portraits into your yearbook.
+The following video will walk you through how to import a PSPA package to upload portraits into your yearbook and how to manage this data.

 Step by Step